dortania/OpenCore-Post-Install/usb/manual/manual.md

 # USB Mapping

 So with the prerequisites out of the way, we can finally get to the meat of this guide.
-And now we get to finally read one of my favourite books before I go to bed each night: [The Advanced Configuration and Power Interface (ACPI) Specification!](https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf)
+And now we get to finally read one of my favorite books before I go to bed each night: [The Advanced Configuration and Power Interface (ACPI) Specification!](https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf)

 Now if you haven't read through this before(which I highly recommend you do, it's a thrilling tale), I'll point you to the meat of the USB situation: